danielbanko/danielbanko.github.io/README.md

 - Data Structures and Algorithms (C++)
 - Computer Systems (C)

 ### More About Me

-In my free time, I enjoy volunteering as a math tutor at a local youth center and singing bass in the [chorus]((http://www.cathedralchoralsociety.org/cathedral-choral-society)) of the [National Cathedral](https://cathedral.org/).
-Feel free to download my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and visit my [Linkedin profile](https://www.linkedin.com/in/daniel-banko/).
+In my free time, I enjoy volunteering as a math tutor at a local youth center and singing bass in the [chorus](http://www.cathedralchoralsociety.org/cathedral-choral-society) of the [National Cathedral](https://cathedral.org/).
+Feel free to download a copy of my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and visit my [Linkedin profile](https://www.linkedin.com/in/daniel-banko/).
 Follow my [GitHub page](https://github.com/danielbanko) if you want to keep up with my latest coding projects.
 I also have a **[personal blog](https://danielbanko.wordpress.com/)** and a [Twitter profile](https://twitter.com/Banjodan2).

 <script type="text/javascript" src="https://platform.linkedin.com/badges/js/profile.js" async defer></script>